Proximal alternating minimization and projection methods for nonconvex problems. An approach based on the

-\subsubsection{Transverse Manifolds}
+\subsection{Transverse Manifolds}

 As pointed out in \cite{mallew} a nice example of regular intersection is given by the smooth notion of transversality.
 Let $M$ be a smooth submanifold of $\R^n$.
 For each $x$ in $M$, $T_xM$ denotes the tangent space to $M$ at $x$.
 Two submanifolds of $\R^n$ are called transverse at $x\in M\cap N$ if they satisfy